June 4, 2013 / in Wing Chun Theory / by Sifu Justin Och

-More than bent knees and wide stances Take for instance a “duck stance”, most people walk and stand with the toes pointing out from the heels and centerline.
-When this happens your center of gravity changes from being underneath you to behind you as the toes point out and the heels point in your center is drawn behind you.
-Though you could bend your knees, widen your stance or thinking about rooting it would not improve your dynamic structure if attacked.
+More than bent knees and wide stances, Wing Chun stances and rooting provide the basis for the strength and force of each offensive and defensive move.
+Take, for instance, a “duck stance”—most people walk and stand with the toes pointing out from the heels and centerline.
+When this happens, your center of gravity changes from being underneath you to behind you.
+When the toes point out and your heels point in, your center is drawn behind you.
+Though you could bend your knees, widen your stance, or think about rooting, it would not improve your dynamic structure if you are attacked.

-For rooting without dynamic movement is useless stance work and practice for unpractical purpose.
-Unmoving and un-dynamic root has no purpose or ability against a striking, multiranged assailant.
+Rooting without dynamic movement is useless stance work and impractical.
+When you practice static rooting or stances without movement it has no purpose or ability against a striking, multi-ranged assailant.

-There are many tools and drills we use to check every level of rooting from the arms, chest, hip and yes legs into the ground.
-Rooting down and striking forward is a mystery to some.
-I remember taking other styles and the Master telling us to bend the knees and “feel” yourself rooting.
-This is like saying knowing “of” and “feeling” out your A, B, C’s is like knowing, reading and understanding the ‘Freedom From Fear’ by David M. Kennedy.
-It isn’t the same and you will always question if your rooting could be better and what that would affect if it was.
+There are many tools and drills we use to check every level of Wing Chun stances and rooting from the arms, chest, hip, and legs into the ground.
+Rooting downward and striking forward is a mystery to some.
+I remember learning other styles where the Master would tell us to bend the knees and “feel” yourself rooting.
+This is like saying knowing “of” and “feeling” out your A, B, C’s is like knowing, reading, and understanding the ‘Freedom From Fear’ by David M. Kennedy.
+It isn’t the same and you will always question if your rooting could be better and what you might gain if it was.

 What does wing chun stances rooting mean if it isn’t just bending the knee’s or widening the stance?